Reference

 File Upload

-We recommend uploading your film master file via our FileMail portal for speed and end-to-end security.
-You may also deliver your film master file using any secure file upload service such as Google Drive, Dropbox, Frame.io, or WeTransfer with a password-protected, non-public link.
-Send uploads to hello@thedcpcompany.com .
+If we are creating your DCP, we recommend uploading your film master file via our FileMail portal for speed and end-to-end security.
+You may also deliver your materials using any secure file upload service such as Google Drive, Dropbox, Frame.io, or WeTransfer with a password-protected, non-public link.
+If you already have a DCP, email us first and we will advise on the best way to send the package or supporting materials.
+Send uploads to lab@thedcpcompany.com .

 File Formats